bucsi/elteik/2020-21-1/webprog-english/js-home-assignment.md

 Design is important.
 Your submission doesn't have to be really pretty and filled with frills, but it should look nice on a screen of at least
 1024×768 pixels; the shapes on the cards should be centered and displayed in a recognisable size.<br>You can use minimalist design, custom CSS with extra graphical elements or a CSS framework.

-There's no mandatory technology for displaying the game: you can use `table`s, `div`s, and `canvas` freely.
+There's no mandatory technique for displaying the game: you can use `table`s, `div`s, and `canvas` freely.

-Criteria for function and presentation isn't set in stone, there's flexibility in the grading as long as your game is playable well and the tasks described above work in some way.
+Requirements for function and presentation arent't set in stone, there's flexibility in the grading as long as your game is playable and the subtasks described above work in some way.

-The shapes on cards can be created or displayed any way (`canvas`, inline `svg`, bacground pictures)
+The shapes on cards can be created or displayed any way (`canvas`, inline `svg`, background pictures)

 ## Grading
 The assignment is worth 20 points.
 There is a set of minimum requirements, without those, the assignment is not acceptable.

 ### Minimum requirements
-- The `README.md` file from the *Other requerements* section is filled with your data and included with your solution (0&nbsp;points)
+- The `README.md` file from the *Other requirements* section is filled with your data and included with your solution (0&nbsp;points)
 - The game page is displayed (0&nbsp;points)
 - A deck of 27 cards consists of cards using a permutation of the three card properties (0.5&nbsp;points)
 - The first deal of 12 cards is displayed,in a 3×4 arrangement (0.5&nbsp;points)